kyrlian/cross-platform-terminal-shell/1st_try.md

 ## Verdict and lessons learned

 - Hyper is a bit too slow to start for me as I tend to open/close my terminal a lot
-- Fish is fun, but not POSIX so my old aliases and muscle memory is lost, and it's not "modern" enough to warrant learning for me.
-I'm probably too late for this one
+- Fish is fun, but not POSIX so my old aliases and muscle memory is lost
-- In the end I kept getting back to iterm2/win terminal and zsh
+- I keep alternating with iterm2/win terminal and zsh